wyssli/quarkus_on_m1/README.md

 > - If you follow this guide you are responsible for all that happens
 > - Don't switch off your mind
 > - I promise that I also document things that did not work *on my installation*
-> - all information is too my best knowledge. if you find any errors please open an Issue on githu
+> - all information is too my best knowledge. if you find any errors please open an Issue on this github project
 > - if I write "M1" I actually mean "Apple Silicon"

 # Preconditions
 1. `brew` (The Missing Package Manager for macOS) https://brew.sh
 2. an IDE of you choice (e.g. there is a M1 dmg on https://www.jetbrains.com/idea/download/#section=mac)
-3. ***very important*** iI assume there is no Java installed on your machine
+3. ***very important*** I assume there is no Java installed on your machine
 4. knowledge on Java and how to handle your IDE and zsh in a `Terminal`
 5. a directory "Development" in your home (`cd` and `mkdir Development`)